BIMSBbioinfo/janggu/docs/tutorial.rst

    # 4. fit the model
    model.fit(DNA, LABELS)

-The sequences in the fasta file are of length 200 bp each.
-The network then uses
-30 convolution kernels of length 21 bp, average pooling and to predict the outputs at the final layer.

 An illustration of the network architecture is depicted below.
 Upon creation of the model a network depiction is automatically produced in :code:`<results_root>/models` which is illustrated